nvtienanh/docker-hue/hue-src/docs/docs-site/content/administrator/configuration/editor/_index.md

           options='{"url": "mysql://root:root@localhost:3306/hue"}'

 **Tip** Do not forget to uncomment the lines by removing the `#` and editing the sections at the correct levels.

+## Editor

+The editor supports some global settings.

+### Downloads

+Download and export options with limited scalability can be limited in the number of rows or bytes transferred using the following options respectively in your hue.ini:

+        [beeswax]
+        # A limit to the number of rows that can be downloaded from a query before it is truncated.
+        # A value of -1 means there will be no limit.
+        download_row_limit=-1

+        # A limit to the number of bytes that can be downloaded from a query before it is truncated.
+        # A value of -1 means there will be no limit.
+        download_bytes_limit=-1

+In addition, it is possible to disable the download and export feature in the editor, dashboard, as well as in the file browser with the following option in your hue.ini:

+        [desktop]
+        # Global setting to allow or disable end user downloads in all Hue.
+        # e.g. Query result in Editors and Dashboards, file in File Browser...
+        enable_download=false

+The download feature in the file browser can be disabled separately with the following options in your hue.ini:

+        [filebrowser]
+        show_download_button=false

+### Notebook

+Enable the Notebook mode which supports multiple snippets of code.

+      [notebook]
+      show_notebooks=true

+### External statements

+Enable the selection of queries from files, saved queries into the editor or as snippet.

+      [notebook]
+      enable_external_statements=false

+### Batch querying

+This option currently only works with Hive and relies on Oozie until [HUE-8738](https://issues.cloudera.org/browse/HUE-8738) gets done.

+      [notebook]
+      enable_batch_execute=true

+### Assist Query Builder

+Flag to enable a lightweight SQL query builder where tables and columns can be dragged & dropped from the left table assist.
+Not to be confused with the [Query Builder](../dashboard).

+**Note** This feature is experimental.

+      [notebook]
+      enable_query_builder=true

+### Query Analysis

+Display an analysis panel post Impala queries executions with some hints and suggestions.

+**Note** This feature is experimental.

+      [notebook]
+      enable_query_analysis=true

+### Query Optimization

+In the `[metadata]` section, Hue is supporting Cloudera Navigator Optimiser and soon other services.
+The goal is to provide recommendation on how to write better queries and get risk alerts on dangerous operations directly within the [editor]({{% param baseURL %}}user/editor/).

+### One-click scheduling

+Enable the creation of a coordinator for the current SQL query.

+**Note** This feature is experimental until Task Server scheduler [HUE-8740](https://issues.cloudera.org/browse/HUE-8740).

+      [notebook]
+      enable_query_scheduling=true

+### Credentials

+When username or password are not specified in the connection URL, they will be prompted at connection time in the user browser.

+Parameters are not saved at any time in the Hue database.
+The are currently not even cached in the Hue process.
+The clients serves these parameters each time a query is sent.

 ## Connectors